JonathanFoo-polyai/footlocker-replayer-conversations/README.md

 # footlocker-replayer-conversations

-Collections of conversations to be used against jupiter replayers.
+Collections of conversations to be used against Jupiter replayers.

 ## Usage instruction
 ```